sprout2000/electron-search-devtools/README.md

 app.whenReady().then(async () => {
   /**
-   * You can choose from the following three arguments.
+   * You can choose from the following six arguments.
    *
-   * 'REACT', 'REDUX' or 'VUE'
+   * 'REACT', 'REDUX', 'VUE', 'VUE3', 'ANGULAR' or 'JQUERY'
+   *
   */
   const devtool = await searchDevtools('REACT');